Tuition and Fees Policy and Procedure

 7. Out-of-County/Out-of-State Students Employed by Business Entities in Maryland

-Credit Classes: Out-of-county or out-of-state students employed by entities within Frederick County that offer an employee tuition reimbursement program may be eligible for in-county tuition, regardless of the student’s legal domicile.
-The student must provide verification of participation by the employer in the tuition reimbursement program and of current employment from the Human Resources Office of their employer.
+Out-of-county or out-of-state students employed by entities within Frederick County that offer an employee tuition reimbursement program may be eligible for in-county tuition, regardless of the student’s legal domicile.
+The student must provide verification of participation by the employer in the tuition reimbursement program and of current employment from the Human Resources Office or Payroll Office of their employer.
 The employee may be asked to provide proof of current employment such as a paystub or staff ID card.
+Please refer to the In-county tuition rate agreement and Letter of Intent found under Student Accounts Forms.

-CEWD Classes: An employer doing business in Maryland may enter into an agreement with the College whereby their eligible employees who participate in workforce training at FCC may be eligible for in-state tuition rates.
+An employer doing business in Maryland may enter into an agreement with the College whereby their eligible employees who participate in workforce training at FCC may be eligible for discounted tuition rates.

 Individuals who meet the following criteria are eligible to apply for the Maryland Tuition Waiver for Foster Care Recipients.
 Eligible individuals are exempt from paying tuition and mandatory fees.
 To be eligible, students must: